Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 If your taxable income is £35,000 and you make a capital gain of £10,000:

 We’ve helped many sellers understand how CGT rates impact their final sale profits.
-One common mistake we see is homeowners assuming all gains are taxed at the same rate, leading to unexpected bills.
+One common mistake we see is homeowners assuming that all gains are taxed at the same rate, which can lead to unexpected bills.
 Understanding how income tax bands affect CGT rates can make a significant difference.

 ✕